udap/EIP/singular/README.md

 ### status

 - 0.1 version is cut.
-The basics and ERC20 and 721 adapter are in the ERC20/721 directories.
+The basics and ERC20 and 721 adapters are in the ERC20/721 directories.

 The most interesting class is `Tradable`, which is a tradable singular that can do transfers, swaps, buy and sells with erc20 tokens wrapped in ERC20Debit.